sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language.md

 The SPARQL-Generate Language extends the SPARQL 1.1 Query language, and offers a simple template-based RDF Graph generation from RDF literals.

-Other languages enable to describe mapping from documents to RDF.
+Other languages enable to describe mappings from documents to RDF.
 By design, SPARQL-Generate extends SPARQL and hence offers an alternative that presents the following advantages:

 - anyone familiar with SPARQL can easily learn SPARQL-Generate;
 - implementing over existing SPARQL engines is simple;
 - SPARQL-Generate leverages the expressivity of SPARQL 1.1: Aggregates, Solution Sequences and Modifiers, SPARQL functions and their extension mechanism.

-SPARQL-Generate `GENERATE` extends the SPARQL 1.1 recommendation with the following keywords:

 ## General form of a SPARQL Generate Query